A delicate egg white bundt cake or Gugelhupf with raisins, almonds, and candied lemon peel, a recipe using leftover egg whites.

 How to separate and beat egg whites?

-- Make sure to separate the whites from the yolks carefully so that absolutely no yolk will get into the whites; if they contain any trace of fat, you will not be able to beat them properly.
+Make sure to carefully separate the whites from the yolks so that absolutely no yolk will get into the whites; if they contain any trace of fat, you cannot beat them properly.

-- The safest way to do that is to break each piece separately in a small cup, let the egg white slide there first and add it to the already separated whites only when you are sure that it is clean.
-I ruined quite a few meringues because I was too lazy to use an extra cup...
+The safest way to do that is to break each piece separately in a small cup, let the egg white slide there first, and add it to the already separated whites only when you are sure that it is clean.

 Can I use frozen egg whites?

 Yes.
-If using frozen egg whites, defrost at room temperature until liquid again.
-Also, make sure the egg whites are at room temperature and not cold when you start making the cake.
+If using frozen egg whites, defrost them at room temperature until they are liquid again.
+Also, ensure the egg whites are at room temperature and not cold when making the cake.

 Of course, this egg white cake doesn't have to be a bundt cake.
 You can bake the egg white recipe in a regular cake pan of about 24-26 cm/ 9 - 10 inches in diameter.